CVE-2025-20628: CWE-1220 Insufficient Granularity of Access Control in Ping Identity PingIDM

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, organizations should review their use of client-mode Remote Connector Servers and consider disabling or restricting their deployment if possible to reduce exposure.
-Monitor vendor communications for updates on patches or configuration guidance.
+Until an official fix is available, administrators should review their use of Remote Connector Servers in client mode and consider disabling or restricting this configuration if possible to reduce exposure.

 Technical Details